-The other type are called Zero Turn mowers, and use two skid steer handles (left and right hand) controlling one wheel each.
+- Zero Turn mowers – These mowers use two skid steer handles (left and right hand) controlling one wheel each.
 Pushing them together or one more than the other controls forward motion and steering.

 Ride on mowers are perfect for mowing large areas that would be impractical to do with a push mower, and can slash the time it takes which means more time for other gardening tasks!

-Because of the options available, you should be able to find a size that suits your needs.
+- Wide range of sizes/options/prices - Because of the large number of options available, you should be able to find a size that suits your needs.

 Best Lawn Mowers on the Market